rkolbi/My_Mars2Pro_Accessories/MARS-r2.md

 That's normal; it's showing the last file you selected or printed.

+**I can't see my files on the touch screen

+-Ensure the memory stick is USB 2.0, from a reputable manufacturer, formatted as MS-DOS (FAT32), and between the sizes of 1GB to 16GB.
+-Ensure the memory stick is directly connected to the printer and not being run through numerous extension cables.
+-Ensure that you properly eject the memory stick from your computer after writing print files to it.

+If all else fails, perform the following action:
+-Remove the memory stick from the printer.
+-Restart your printer.
+-Check the USB port free of foreign debris.
+-Reformat the USB stick, place your print files on it, then safely remove it.
+-Inserting the stick into the printer and verify files are displayed on the touch screen.

+If no resolve is presented, try a new USB stick.

 **How long do I have to shake the resin up or heat it?**

 ·  It is always best to read the resin's manufacturer's datasheet/instructions since every resin is particular and requires different mixing and operating temperature.